Ultimate Guide to

 How Do Piezo and Transducer Pickups Work?

-What Do Piezo and Transducer Pickups Sound Like?
+How Do Piezo and Transducer pickups Sound?

-Transducer and Piezo systems are more reliable than a soundhole pickup as their tone is easier to control and they aren't prone to feedback.
-A transducer or Piezo pickup is a great option if you want to amplify a nylon string acoustic guitar as they work by detecting physical vibrations rather than creating a magnetic field.
+Transducer pickups are more reliable than soundhole pickups as their tone is easier to control and they aren't prone to feedback.
+A transducer or Piezo pickup is a great option if you want to amplify a nylon string acoustic guitar.
+The sound can be considered a bit brittle or unnatural, especially with that characteristic 'piezo-quack,' but that can be managed.

 How Hard Are They to Install?